d00medman/medici/README.md

 [![Medici Client](http://imgur.com/lLoKLvT)]
 # Medici beta client

 Welcome to the front end client of Medici, a app designed to help link prospective donors to artists who need their donation.
-Meici's front end was build in ember.js and is the first application I have ever built using a front end framework.
-Medici's is fairly basic, with most of its core functionality being dictated by the back end (which I built first)
+Meici's front end was build in ember.js and is the first application I have ever built using a front end javascript framework.
+Medici's is fairly basic, with most of its core functionality being dictated by the back end (which I built first).
+Because this is my first ember/framework app, I decided to keep it as clean and minimal as possible, requiring little setup beyond that of an initial ember app.

+The repo for Medici's API can be found [here](https://github.com/d00medman/mediciAPI), the deployed version of Medici can be found [here](https://d00medman.github.io/medici/).
+It is worth noting that, at this point in time, the API key used for the donate functionality is disabled until I get create a more stable and secure payment method.
+If you wish to see it demonstrated, please contact me directly.

 ## Planning